veit/jupyter-tutorial/docs/productive/git/log.rst

 ``$ git log --author = "name"``
     filters the commit history by authors.

-    You can also search for several authors at the same time, e.g.
+    You can also search for several authors at the same time, for example

     ``$ git log --author="veit\|vsc"``